pudly/schmopera-hugo/content/articles/stars-of-the-lyric.md

 </figure>

-Elsewhere on the program, four current members of the Patrick G. and Shirley W. Ryan Center shone brightly.
-Soprano Mathilda Edge's "Un bel di" from _Madame Butterfly_ revealed a beautiful, big tone with an enchanting, youthful shimmer.
+Elsewhere on the program, four current members of The Patrick G. and Shirley W. Ryan Center shone brightly.
+Soprano Mathilda Edge's "Un bel dì" from _Madame Butterfly_ revealed a beautiful, big tone with an enchanting, youthful shimmer.
 Mezzo-soprano Kayleigh Decker and baritone Christopher Kenney, (who were each recently awarded 2019 Luminarts Arts Fellowships in the women's and men's voice categories, respectively), gave a bewitching performance of the Zerlina/Don Giovanni duet "Là ci darem la mano."
 Tenor Eric Ferring made a brief but charming appearance as the Sergeant in the Act I _Barber_ finale.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1567902667/media/2019/09/StarsofLyric4_igumms.jpg){{% /md %}}